FnOio/Fno-Steps/requirements/use-cases/use-case-workflow-planning.md

 ## Main success scenario

-1. The user selects a goal
+1. The user selects a goal in the UI
+1. The UI asks for a workflow on hierarchy level n to reach the goal
-1. WP gets all OSLO-STEPS descriptions
+1. WP retrieves all OSLO-STEPS level n descriptions
+1. WP applies N3 rules to create N3 rules from the OSLO-STEPS description
+1. WP applies reasoning to find the optimal workflow with respect to costs attached to the steps description
+1. WP provides the UI with a workflow consisting of steps which are resolvable by an URI